nebunebu/DankMaterialShell/README.md

 ## Repository Structure

-This is a monorepo containing both the shell interface and backend services:
+This is a monorepo containing both the shell interface and the core backend services:

 ```
 DankMaterialShell/